YinTat/yintat.github.io/readme.md

-This readme is meant for Yin Tat to read.

 This website is modified from https://github.com/academicpages/academicpages.github.io.

 Feel free to fork/download/modify this as your own website.

+The following part is for Yin Tat only.

 # Install (https://jekyllrb.com/docs/windows/)
 + sudo apt-get update -y && sudo apt-get upgrade -y